Tips for Life With a Fish Allergy

 - Artificial fish like surimi, an imitation crabmeat sometimes used in sushi

 - Fish sauce, oils, and gelatin

 Don't shop for or cook fish.
 Let someone else do it.
-You may get a reaction to touching fish or being in an area where it's being cooked.
+You may have a reaction just from touching it or being in an area where someone is cooking it.

 Ask your doctor if any fish or shellfish is safe to eat.
-Don't try out a fish on your own, though.
-Fish can cause severe allergic reactions.
+Don't try out any kinds on your own, though.
+That could cause severe allergic reactions.